Time-Fractional KdV Equation: Formulation and Solution using Variational Methods: Introduction

 \section{Introduction}

-Because most classical processes observed in the physical world are nonconservative, it is important to be able to apply the power of variational methods to such cases.
-A method [1] used a Lagrangian that leads to an Euler-Lagrange equation that is, in some sense, equivalent to the desired equation of motion.
-Hamilton's equations are derived from the Lagrangian and are equivalent to the Euler-Lagrange equation.
-If a Lagrangian is constructed using noninteger-order derivatives, then the resulting equation of motion can be nonconservative.
-It was shown that such fractional derivatives in the Lagrangian describe nonconservative forces [2, 3].
-Further study of the fractional Euler-Lagrange can be found in the work of Agrawal [4-6], Baleanu and coworkers [7-9] and Tarasov and Zaslavsky [10, 11].
+Most methods of classical mechanics deal with conservative systems, while almost of the processes observed in the physical real world are non-conservative.
+So, if the Lagrangian of the system is constructed using fractional derivatives, the resulting equations of motion can be non-conservative [1, 2].
+Therefore in many cases, the real physical processes could be modeled in a realable manner using fractional differential equations rather integer-order equations [3].
+Bateman [4] used a Lagrangian, which leaded to an Euler-Lagrange equation that is, in some sense, equivalent to the desired equation of motion.
+As a further step, Riewe [1, 2] formulated a version of the Euler-Lagrange equation for problems of calculus of variation with fractional derivatives.
+Recently, further studies concerning the fractional Euler-Lagrange equations can be found in the works of Agrawal and coworkers [5-8], Baleanu and coworkers [9-15], Tarasov and Zaslavsky [16, 17] and others [18-22].

-Recently, fractional calculus has been applied to almost every field of science, engineering and mathematics.
-The awareness of the importance of this type of equation has grown continuously in last decade include for visco-elasticity and rheology, image processing, mechanics, mechatronics, physics, and control theory, see for instance [12].
+In last decades, much interest was devoted to apply fractional calculus to almost every field of science, engineering and mathematics [5-22].
+The awareness of the importance of this type of equation has grown continuously include for viscoelasticity and rheology, image processing, mechanics, mechatronics, physics, and control theory, see for instance [23-25].